githubschool/gh-github-intermediate-template/labs/3-git-bisect.md

    From the output of the above command, find a commit where the code change is not present and copy the commit hash.

-1. Indicate a commit where you know the code does not contain the change you’re looking for
+1. Indicate a commit where you know the code does not contain the change you're looking for

    Replace `<sha>` with the commit hash you found in the previous step.